 Also, a week before the Penske moving truck made liftoff, I worked with fabulous designer Larissa Pickens to create a new business card.
 It was an intensive process that taught me a lot about myself–the good, the bad, and the ugly.
 I’d definitely like to dog-ear the topic of self-branding for a later post.

 Meanwhile, I’m here in a temporary home that truly inspires me.
 Are you ready for this?

 My address for the next few months will be a shiny, vintage, 1957 Spartan trailer with hot tub and swimming pool on a beautifully landscaped plot of acreage in Sonoma County.
 It’s adorable (and as you can imagine, ridiculously cheap!) and I’m having a ball decorating the nicely polished wood interior.
 I was actually looking for a yurt, but then I realized that a trailer comes with plumbing and built-in furnishings.
 Need I say more?
 Are your white-trash fantasies vicariously fulfilled?

 Mine would be too, if this wasn’t such a posh little arrangement.
 And did I mention … cheap!?

-Upon our arrival out West, my husband flew straight to Denmark, where he’ll work till June.
+Upon our arrival out West, my partner flew straight to Denmark, where he’ll work till June.
 So I have a few glorious months here alone at “the cabin”(for that is what a lady of refinement says when she does not wish to reveal that she lives in a trailer).
 Rejuventation and productivity are top priorities.
 Morning yoga on the deck, writing in the afternoon, and wine in the hot tub have set a good pace so far.

 There are people who will tell you that place does not matter–that you should be able to be happy anywhere.
 I would not debate that a person can be happy anywhere.
 But shit, when you can pay peanuts to sit in a hot tub beneath a full sky of stars contemplating the next chapter of your novel … why wouldn’t you?